HenrikANils1/HenrikANils1/README.md

 🏗️ I'm studying constructional engineering at NTNU in Trondheim, Norway.
 ... want to expand my tech- and coding knowledge, but where do I even start?

-Mostly interested in constructional engineering, but there's a world beyong python aswell (or at least i think so?)
+Mostly interested in constructional engineering, but there's a world beyong python as well (or at least I'm told?)
+Reach out to me on [LinkedIn.com/henrikanils1/](https://www.linkedin.com/in/henrikanilsen/)!
+I'd love to connect.

 <!---
 HenrikANils1/HenrikANils1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.